 What will the new tax rates in NZ mean for you?
-The government has announced a new tax rate of 39% on personal income exceeding $180,000 per year.
+Now that the election is decided, there will be a new tax rate to deal with in 2021: 39% on personal income exceeding $180,000 per year.

-These proposed changes emphasize how important it is to have the right business and/or investment structures in place.
-There will be tax planning opportunities arising out of the difference between the trust and company rates and the new highest rate.
+These coming changes emphasize how important it is to have the right business and/or investment structures in place.
+There will be tax planning opportunities arising out of the difference between the trust tax rate (33%), the company tax rate (28%), the present top personal tax rate (33%) and the new top personal tax rate (39%).

 If you would like a review of your tax position and structure, please complete the contact form below or call us on 099730706 line 2